 How generously and imaginatively arts and cultural venues have responded to the shutdown, how fully and cleverly they have allowed and encouraged their audiences to enjoy them under lockdown, and how well they embrace new ways of accessing content will potentially be a criterion used to judge them even when the crisis has lifted.

-To arrange a Zoom presentation of the full findings please send us an email HERE
+To arrange a Zoom presentation of the full findings, simply send us an email suggesting dates and times HERE